 If you have made a claim for, or you are already receiving Universal Credit, you cannot make a new claim for Housing Benefit as your housing costs are already taken into account as part of your Universal Credit calculation.
-However, if there is still a shortfall in the amount of your housing costs and your rent you may qualify for further assistance from the local authority in the form of a Discretionary Housing Payment.
-Further information can be found in the related links area of this page.

 If you have been the owner of your current home within the last five years and you now pay rent for that home, Housing Benefit cannot be paid unless you can demonstrate that you had to sell your home in order to continue living there.
 This can normally be demonstrated by providing documentary evidence that your home was at significant risk of being repossessed under the mortgage, or other loans secured on it.